LakshayD02/React-Weather-App/README.md

 # Clone the repository

 # Install dependencies
-# e.g., npm install or yarn install
+#  npm install or yarn install

 # Run the application
-# e.g., npm start or yarn start
+#  npm start or yarn start